Musk says X hit by major cyberattack

 “There was (still is) a massive cyberattack against X,” Musk said in a post on the platform, which was working sporadically as the day wore on.

+Musk shared a post from an account called DogeDesigner suggesting that the latest cyberattack was another burst of animosity towards him, in line with recent protests against the so-called Department of Government Efficiency (DOGE) that he leads and vandalisation of Tesla facilities.

-Musk also maintained such an attack would take tremendous resources, speculating it was the work of a country or large coordinated group.
+Musk speculated that such an attack would take tremendous resources, and that it was the work of a country or large coordinated group.

+During an interview on Fox Business, he alleged that computers used in the attack appeared to have digital addresses in the Ukraine area and that X was still trying to figure out exactly what happened.

-Cybersecurity experts say that it is difficult to assess what is happening without being able to see into X operations, but the duration of the trouble is a sign of an attack.
+Cybersecurity experts say that it is difficult to assess the situation without being able to see into X operations, but the duration of the trouble is a sign of an attack.

 “With Musk in the spotlight and political tensions at a peak, these attacks bear all the indicators of nation-state aggression.”

-Trump responded last week to growing criticism over unprecedented cuts to the US government overseen by his billionaire advisor Musk, saying they should be carefully targeted.
+Trump responded last week to growing criticism over unprecedented cuts to the US government overseen by his billionaire adviser Musk, saying they should be carefully targeted.

 “We say the ‘scalpel’ rather than the ‘hatchet,‘” Trump posted on his social media platform Truth Social.